Advices and tips for expats in Bangkok

 Like most people in Bangkok you probably don't own a car but you drink bottled water because nobody would take the risk to drink tap water here.

-So when you get tired to carry your packs of water from Big C, Tesco or 7/11, take a taxi and go up to your condo, you can decide to get it delivered.
+So when you get tired of carrying your packs of water from Big C, Tesco or 7/11, take a taxi and go up to your condo, you finally decide to get it delivered.

 Learn a few words in Thai

 Being able to read and speak Thai can get you a long way and make your experience of Bangkok completely different.

 That said, I've been here for 2 years and barely speak a few words.

 But I know how to refuse something I don't want, tell the directions to taxi and ask the price.